julesvirallinen/vj-p5-live/README.md

 - Powerful control of app theme
 - Slider for sketch global transparency to make sure you are not too bright
 - Hide / show the editor to interact with the canvas
+- Built in audio + midi support and __beat matching__
+- Save and use color palettes in any sketch

 # Design idea